codatio/codat-docs/docs/payables/bills.md

 ---
 title: Managing bills
-description: "Create and fetch bills using the Sync for Payables API"
+description: "Create and fetch bills using Sync for Payables"
 ---

 In Codat's API a [Bill](/sync-for-payables-api#/schemas/Bill) represents an invoice from a [supplier](/sync-for-payables-api#/schemas/Supplier).
 This is an *accounts receivable* invoice.

-Bills can be [retrieved](/sync-for-payables-api#/operations/list-bills) from the Sync for Payables API.
+Bills can be [retrieved](/sync-for-payables-api#/operations/list-bills) using Sync for Payables.

 You can also create bills within your system and then [create them](https://docs.codat.io/sync-for-payables-api#/operations/create-bill) within your customers' accounting software.